Joe Murphy (Irish republican): Honors and awards

-In the late 1940s Cork City Council built a large new housing estate at Ballyphehane.
-Most of the roads in the new estate were named after prominent figures in the Irish War of Independence including local figures and one of these thoroughfares was named Joe Murphy Road in his honour as it was quite close to his home at Lower Pouladuff Road.
+In the late 1940s, Cork City Council built a large new housing estate at Ballyphehane.
+Many of the roads in the new estate were named after prominent figures in the Irish War of Independence including local figures and one of these thoroughfares was named Joe Murphy Road in his honour as it was quite close to his home at Lower Pouladuff Road.

-He was posthumously awarded the Service (1917-1921) Medal with Bar by the Lord Mayor of Cork in respect of his service during the War of Independence, some 99 years after his death at a ceremony in Cork's City Hall attended by members of the defence forces and his family on 9 May 2019.
+He was posthumously awarded the Service (1917-1921) Medal with Bar by the Lord Mayor of Cork in respect of his service during the War of Independence, some 99 years after his death.
+The ceremony, held in Cork's City Hall on 9 May 2019, was attended by members of the Defence Forces and his family.